 This holiday is part of our ever-growing collection of public transport based holidays, enabling you to reach destinations around Ireland without the need to drive.
 We feel strongly that true sustainability also means promoting and helping to maintain a way of life in areas where the economic benefit of tourism can make a genuine difference to the local community, which is why we have used locally-owned accommodation and local guides on this holiday.

-Prices are based on two adults sharing a superior ensuite double or twin room for eight nights on a bed & breakfast basis.
-The holiday includes
+Prices are based on two sharing ensuite twin or double rooms for eight nights on a bed and breakfast basis.

 Travel to Ireland